kh3dron/notes/machine_learning/papers.md

 - Image processing:
   - downscale the images and the text data, pair them together as single entities

+VOGUE: Try-On StyleGAN Interpolation Optimization

+- Given an pair of images, person and garments A and B, put garment B on person A.
+  - I guess 512x512 image is considered high resolition for ML
+- StyleGAN2 to create a middle layer which classifies anatomy from pictures - identify shirts, pants, hands, hair, neck, face

+Taming Transformers for High Resulotion Image Synthesis

 #### GLOSSARY: INTERESTING TERMS AND CONCEPTS

 - Catastrophic Forgetting